I’ve just completed my outstanding module(s), but the item(s) still appear on my SIS To Do List. When will the item(s) be removed?

 All students are required to complete the Not on Our Grounds module every two years.
-If you have not completed the Not on Our Grounds module since Fall 2017, you are required to complete the module this year.
+Student-athletes have an added requirement to complete the student-athlete version every year.

 Who should I contact if I have questions about the Not on Our Grounds module?

 For content or policy questions, please contact the Office for Equal Opportunity and Civil Rights (EOCR) at TitleIXCoordinator@virginia.edu or 434-297-7988.
 The third-party vendor providing the Not on Our Grounds module system is EverFi, Inc. EverFi offers 24/7 online support which can be accessed from the content player or by visiting the EverFi website.

 Where can I go for additional resources related to Title IX?